Feeling Like Modifying Translation Outside of Your CAT Tool?

 So the first thing you should do is digging deeper: you might be simply unaware of other functions your CAT tool provides that can be a solution to your problem.
 Read the manual or ask fellow colleagues.
 In my example, I could think of several ways:

 - Disable auto-propagation.
 In theory, this could be a solution, in particular in other tools, such as SDL Trados.
 But not in OmegaT.
-When you disable this function, OmegaT simply creates alternative translations for each different translation of a unique segment, which, as we already know, is useless in our situation, since the context is identical, too.
+When you disable this function, OmegaT simply creates alternative translations for each unique segment, which, as we already know, is useless in our situation, since the context is identical, too.

 - Note how the preceding and following segments (which, by being identical, make it impossible for OmegaT to distinguish “Introduction” based on the context) contain just one tag.
 Originally, these two tags were included in the same segment as “Introduction” (<t0/ >Introduction<t1/ >), but were forced outside by segmentation rules to produce a cleaner segment.
 It is possible to move them back in by tweaking segmentation rules.
 As a result, we will get two identical segments again (<t0/ >Introduction<t1/ >), but since the tags are now part of the segments, there will be different text preceding and following these new segments.
 This new context will likely be different in each of the two cases, finally allowing me to create a valid alternative translation based on the different context.